 Believe it or not, stress can cause dogs to have stomach upset.
-This is one of the most common causes of diarrhea during travel or boarding.
+This is one of the most common causes of diarrhea during travel, boarding, or significant lifestyle changes.
 If your pup is prone to this issue, it may help to discuss preventive treatments with your vet prior to any boarding, traveling, or big changes at home.

 Infectious Causes of Dog Stomach/Intestinal Problems

-Young puppies are most prone to infectious diseases — especially viruses like Parvovirus that can be fatal — since their immune systems are not yet fully developed.
+Young puppies are most prone to infectious diseases — especially viruses like Parvovirus, which can be fatal — since their immune systems are not yet fully developed.
 So it’s always a good idea to schedule a vet visit ASAP for a puppy with gastrointestinal problems.
 But, dogs of any age are susceptible to certain bacterial, viral, or even fungal (depending on geographic location) infections.

-Intestinal parasites such as worms or Giardia are also very common in dogs.
+Intestinal parasites such as worms, coccidia, or Giardia are also very common in dogs.
 Fortunately, most parasites respond well to treatment, but left untreated may cause more severe illness.

 Inflammatory Conditions of the Digestive Tract

-Some dogs may develop food allergies, or even inflammatory bowel disease (IBD).
+Some dogs may develop food allergies or sensitivities, or even inflammatory bowel disease (IBD).
 Not all the causes of these conditions are understood, and diagnosis may involve a feeding trial on a specific type of food with limited ingredients.